delphicventurescode/AMPES_myPESTLERepo/README.md

 As this is a Brand Management course, we will adhere to professional corporate communication standards.
 Please keep the following in mind:

 * **The Paper Trail:** Use email for all formal requests, submissions, and clarifications.
 This ensures a documented history of our correspondence for your records and mine.
 * **Professional Courtesy:** If you are unable to attend a session or meet a deadline due to an emergency, please provide sufficient advance notice.
+A minimum 24 hours of advance notice is generally expected, except in the case of a true emergency situation.
-* **Response Times:** While I aim to respond quickly, please allow a 24-hour window before sending a follow-up.
+* **Response Times:** While I aim to respond quickly, please allow a 24-hour to 72-hour window before sending a follow-up.

 [+]